INN/docs/how-we-work/meetings.md

 - What does the minimum viable product need to include?
 What would be nice to have?
 - How will we measure success?

+Here's a complete [description of our process](/how-we-work/process.md) when taking on new projects.

 <a id="retrospective"></a>
 ### Project Retrospective Meetings